The Romsey Rag (Established 1984)

 The Romsey Rag had to begin again, we had no home, no money and no machinery.
 To assist us to get off the ground we offered “For Profit” and “Not For Profit” memberships as well as one-off advertising.
 The memberships provided local NFP groups with a half-page report for five or eleven months each year.

 Research told us that many community papers were now printed professionally and often contained at least four pages with colour content.
 Newspaper House in Kilmore was approached and they agreed to print and deliver 1,500 copies each month to Romsey.
 To cut costs it was decided to cease delivery to individual houses and PO boxes, this had seen numerous people receive two, three or even four copies of The Rag.
 For the first six-months of 2018 The Rag was put together with considerable assistance from The Romsey Neighbourhood House, our thanks to the RNH committee and to Sandy lamb who did a lot of work in those early months. .

-The Post Office, IGA and The Library were approached and asked if they would host copies of The Rag each month.
+The Post Office, IGA, The Service Station and The Library were approached and asked if they would host copies of The Rag each month.
 Community members could pick up their own copy from these and other locations within the town.

 Gillian left the Committee of Management (CoM) in June 2018 and later in the year Russell Millar, a driving force behind the new Romsey Rag, died after a short battle with cancer.

-The 2018/19 CoM is fortunate to have Shauna Martin as Editor and Karen Read as Treasurer.
-These two individuals personify the hard work and dedication of so many of The Romsey Rag volunteers who have come before them.
+The 2018/19 CoM was fortunate to have Shauna Martin as Editor and Karen Read as Treasurer.
+These two individuals personified the hard work and dedication of so many of The Romsey Rag volunteers who have come before them.